Hoggar Mountains: Environment

+Flora and fauna

+Vegetation in this area includes trees such as Vachellia tortilis, Vachellia seyal, myrtle and Tamarix aphylla which are scattered throughout the area.
+Other plants may include Citrullus colocynthis and Calotropis procera.

+Slightly to the west of the Hoggar range, a population of the endangered African wild dog (Lycaon pictus) remained viable into the 20th century, but is now thought to be extirpated within this entire region.
 Relict populations of the West African crocodile persisted in the Hoggar Mountains until the early 20th century.

+Analysis of collected scat in 2006 showed the presence of the Northwest African cheetah in the region.
+Between August 2008 and November 2010, four individuals were recorded by camera traps.
+A single cheetah was filmed and photographed by Algerian naturalists in 2020 in the national park in the Atakor volcanic field.
 The park also contains a population of herbivores such as the saharan subspecies of the barbary sheep and the Dorcas gazelle.

-Vegetation in this area includes trees such as Vachellia tortilis, Vachellia seyal, myrtle and Tamarix aphylla which are scattered throughout the area.
-Other plants may include Citrullus colocynthis and Calotropis procera.

-Cultural significance
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of spotted, crowned and Lichtenstein's Sandgrouse, Pharaoh eagle-owls, pallid harriers, greater hoopoe-larks, bar-tailed and desert larks, pale rock martins, fulvous babblers, white-crowned and mourning wheatears, desert sparrows and trumpeter finches.

+History

 Prehistoric settlement is evident from extant rock paintings dating to 6000 BC.
 The Hoggar Massif is the land of the Kel Ahaggar Tuareg.
 The tomb of Tin Hinan, the woman believed to be the matriarch of the Tuareg, is located at Abalessa, an oasis near Tamanrasset.

 The hermitage of Charles de Foucauld, which continues to be inhabited by a few Catholic monks, is at the top of the Assekrem plateau in the Hoggar Mountains.